VariateHQ/variate-vue/CONTRIBUTING.md

 ## Use a consistent coding style

-This repository is not using any styling convention yet, but it will come very soon.
+This repository is using `eslint` to enforce styling convention.
+Refer to the [`.eslintrc`](https://github.com/VariateApp/variate-vue/blob/master/.eslintrc) file for more information.

 ## License